 When everything is finished, teacher Esther asks if it is not possible to organise a Repair Café every month.
 Just in the school hall, so that children of different groups can visit.
 And if something breaks in the classroom – for example, an abacus or a wooden topography map – then the children can fix it themselves.
 Repair Café volunters Lia and Eric already indicate that they would like to participate.

 Repair Café International has takes all experiences from Oegstgeest and integrated them in the starter kit Repair Café in the classroom.
-This starter kit is now available in our webshop, to be used by more primary schools, together with volunteers of the local Repair Café.
+This starter kit is now available, to be used by more primary schools, together with volunteers of the local Repair Café.
 This way, we can bring repair into the school.